Download a course guide

 Get advice on this course

-Please Note: The program will no longer be offered by Macquarie .
+Please Note: The double degree will no longer be offered by Macquarie .
 This course will not be taking further applications in 2018.
 Relevant OUA unit offerings will still be available to allow all current students to complete the award requirements.
-Macquarie will launch new postgraduate programs in 2018.
-The Department of Security Studies and Criminology will contact all students to discuss possible transfer arrangements.

 Please note: All Macquarie units are now available in Semesters.
 Please refer to the Key Dates page for further information.